bNobo/needabreak/readme.md

 * Fix bugs

 If you need inspiration there is a couple of todos in the main application file (but they're in french :)

-# License
-This project is under GNU GENERAL PUBLIC LICENSE